nuggetarian/library-database-project/README.md

 Make sure the port is set to 5432

-Create a database named librarydb, set the following login information
+Create a server named BPC-BDS, set the following login information:
-- user = postgres
+- Username: postgres
-- password = postgres
+- Password: postgres

-Restore file library
+Create a database named librarydb

+Within the database, restore the file named 'library'

 Start the application